-3M identified relevant suppliers that supply products that may contain Necessary 3TG.
-3M determined that a reasonably designed inquiry for identifying and assessing supply chain risks should focus on higher priority suppliers consistent with RMI's Five Practical Steps to Support SEC Conflict Minerals Disclosure.
-3M identified the relevant higher priority suppliers ("Supplier Group") by prioritizing its review of products that may contain Necessary 3TG, and the corresponding supply chains, accounting for various factors, such as estimated content of Necessary 3TG, type of mineral, amount of spend, the nature of the supply chain, and supplier location.
-In 2022, 3M conducted outreach with suppliers which represented 69% of the in-scope Supplier Group for products that may contain Necessary 3TG.
+3M determined that a reasonably designed inquiry for identifying and assessing supply chain risks should focus on higher priority suppliers, as is consistent with RMI's Five Practical Steps to Support SEC Conflict Minerals Disclosure.
+3M used numerous external indices, including the International Labour Organization, Global Slavery Index, and the Corruption Perception Index, among others, to assist in identification and prioritizing higher risk suppliers.
+The relevant higher priority suppliers (collectively, "Supplier Group") were identified by 3M through its annual in-scope product review accounting for various factors such as estimated content of Necessary 3TG, type of mineral, amount of spend, supplier location and other corresponding supply chain information.
+In 2023, 3M conducted outreach with suppliers which represented over 80% of the in-scope Supplier Group for products that may contain Necessary 3TG.